 1. To join the Garage Yoga Ashtanga Mysore program you must apply by emailing Liza.
 Beginning and experienced practitioners are welcome to apply.

 2. Attendance is mandatory.
 The Garage Yoga Ashtanga Mysore program requires that all students must commit to practicing a minimum of 3 days per week in the Garage shala.

 * Visiting students referred by KPJAYI authorized and certified teachers are always welcome at Garage.
 To attend class refer to Rule#1.

 3. Shower before you practice and arrive with an empty stomach.
 A clean body equals a clean mind.
 It’s best not to shower immediately after practice.
 Most people change and go to work.

 4. Enter and exit like a ninja.
-Do NOT slam the gate.
+Enter silently and DO NOT slam the gate.
 Close it with care.
 Always maintain quiet voices in the courtyard and the shala.
 No phone conversations inside the courtyard and shala.

 5. Look to the tip of your nose, not your neighbors.
 Your drishti should always follow the tip of your nose depending on the shape of the asana.
 Envyasana and Beachasana are not approved poses.